roberttrimble/CS480_Trimble/computer-graphics/PA9/README.md

 Arrow keys move the cube in respective direction.
 q - lowers ambient lighting on the table
 w - raises ambient lighting on the table
-a - lowers specular lighting on the cylinder
+a - lowers specular and diffuse lighting on the cylinder
-s - raises specular lighting on the cylinder
+s - raises specular and diffuse lighting on the cylinder
 space bar - toggle per vertex and per fragment shading